Top 10 Most Greedy Companies

 The Top Ten

-EA Electronic Arts, Inc., also known as EA Games, is an American developer, marketer, publisher and distributor of video games headquartered in Redwood City, California.
+EA Electronic Arts, Inc., also known as EA Games, is an American video game developer, marketer, publisher, and distributor headquartered in Redwood City, California.
+It was founded in 1982 and is known for publishing game franchises such as FIFA, Madden NFL, The Sims, and Battlefield.
+EA is one of the... read more

 The only company to be named the worst in America twice in a row, EA is a morally bankrupt, shady mid-tier video game publisher that is notorious for buying up smaller development teams and liquidating their assets.
 Fueled by rehashed annual sports releases, bought by millions regardless of quality, EA represents the dark truth of what happens when a company has complete control over a particular market.